Two Pointer Techniques for Linked List Problems

 The fast

-pointer must have taken k
+pointer has taken k

-more steps than slow
+more steps than the slow

-steps are essentially the fast
+steps are the laps the fast

-is a "multiple of the loop's length."
+is a multiple of the cycle's length.

 steps from head

-Interestingly, if we move forward k - m
+Interestingly, if you move k - m

-steps brings us back to the meeting point, so moving k - m
+steps from the meeting point returns to the meeting point itself, so k - m

 Do Two Linked Lists Intersect?